Nate Mulberg

-Nate Mulberg is an American assistant coach of the Richmond Spiders baseball team, and of the Israel national baseball team.
+Nate Mulberg is an American baseball coach who is the head coach for Johns Hopkins University.
+He is also a coach for the Israel national baseball team.
 In college, he played shortstop for the Yellowjackets at the University of Rochester.

 Early and personal life

 Raised in Cherry Hill, New Jersey, Mulberg played prep baseball at Cherry Hill High School East, where he graduated in 2010.
 He played baseball for the high school for four years, and ran cross country for two years.
 After high school, he attended the University of Rochester where he captained the baseball team.
 He completed a Master of Education from Millersville University in 2016, a Master of Business Administration (MBA) from the University of Illinois Urbana-Champaign in 2022, and a Master of Non-Profit Management from the University of Richmond in 2022.
-Mulberg now lives in Richmond, Virginia with his wife Kristen Litchfield Mulberg.
+Mulberg now lives in Baltimore, Maryland with his wife Kristen Litchfield Mulberg.

 College playing career

 Mulberg was a four-year starting shortstop for the Yellowjackets at the University of Rochester ('14), where he studied English and Business.
 He graduated cum laude and Phi Beta Kappa.
 He is in the top 10 in school history in sacrifice hits, assists, double plays turned, and most times hit by a pitch.
 He is a two-time CoSIDA First Team Academic All-District selection, and a three-time Liberty League/University Athletic Association All-Academic team.

 In his senior year in 2014 he batted .359 with a .468 on base percentage, and was the 6th-toughest batter to strike out in NCAA Division III.
 As team captain, he helped lead Rochester to its first ever Liberty League Championship Game while being named to the 2014 Liberty League Championship All-Tournament Team.